'Irish abortions happen; they just don't happen on Irish soil'

 Currently, Irish women caught breaking the law -- and the doctors who assist them -- could face up to 14 years in prison.
 What's not illegal, however, is getting an abortion overseas.
 On average, nine Irish women travel to England and Wales every day for the procedure.

-Often, they'll travel to Liverpool and Manchester and return the same day.
-These two English cities not only offer the cheapest flights due to their proximity to Dublin, they can be explained as weekend "shopping trips" or "football games" if their partner joins, according to Donagh Stenson, associate director of marketing at the British Advisory Service, a charity that facilitates Irish women's access to abortion providers across the UK.
+Often, they'll travel to Liverpool or Manchester and return the same day.
+These two English cities not only offer the cheapest flights due to their proximity to Dublin, they can be explained as weekend "shopping trips" or "football games" if their partner joins, according to Donagh Stenson, associate director of marketing at the British Pregnancy Advisory Service (BPAS), a charity that facilitates Irish women's access to abortion providers across the UK.

 "Irish abortions happen; they just don't happen on Irish soil," Stenson said.